xzhou110/lending_club_loans_default_prediction/README.md

 ### Result

 Negative outcomes are 7.6% of total outcomes.
 The model has an Accuracy Rate of 62.4%, and True Positive Rate of 72%.
-In another word, the model was able to detect 72% of 7.6% negative outcomes, with 28% undetected.
+In another word, the model was able to detect 72% out of 7.6% negative outcomes, with 28% undetected.
 Improvement area: the model tends to over-classify loan outcomes as negative outcomes.

 Key indicators of negative outcomes were identified, such as high debt-to-income-ratio, low grade level assigned by lending club, and purposes of loan (consolidation).
 Lending Club Loans typically demand 8%+ interest rate.
 Using high interest loans to consolidate debt is not a financial-sound decision and thus regarded as negative indicator.